-- Increases costs to Shippers and therefore consumers. - SETTS does not make provision for reallocation of settlement costs incurred across the industry as other proposals do. - SETTS is a commercial incentive so may not protect vulnerable customers without a code of practice.
+- Increases costs to Shippers and therefore consumers. - SETTS does not make provision for reallocation of settlement costs incurred across the industry as other proposals do. - SETTS is a commercial incentive so may not protect vulnerable customers without a code of practice. - SETS does not take into account geographical spread - Targets for cases of theft to be identified is based on market share, so assumes market share and instances of theft are equal

-12 Summary of representations received (to the extent that the import of those representations are not reflected elsewhere in the Workgroup Report)
+Summary of representations received (to the extent that the import of those representations are not reflected elsewhere in the Workgroup Report)